enonic/app-vwo/docs/installing.md

 ![](images/vwo_05.png)

 * In the XP VWO App config section enter domain of your website.
-*Ensure, that domain name starts with http:// or https://, otherwise site config will get invalid.*
+*Ensure that domain name starts with http:// or https://, otherwise site config will not be valid.*

 ![](images/vwo_06.png)